Specialized IP Court: A “Revolution” in Resolving IP Disputes in Vietnam

 Vietnam has established a legal framework for the protection of IP rights through various laws and regulations, including the Law on Intellectual Property, the Civil Code, and Decrees and Circulars guiding the implementation of the IP Law, contributing to a comprehensive and detailed legal system in Vietnam.
 In addition, Vietnam has acceded to international treaties such as the Berne Convention, the Paris Convention, and the TRIPS Agreement, demonstrating its commitment to global IPR standards.

-However, despite a relatively comprehensive IPR legal framework, IPR holders still face a concerning reality: lengthy litigation procedures (see article), inconsistent court rulings (see article), and a lack of expertise among enforcement agencies, resulting in ineffective handling of IPR infringements.
+However, despite a relatively comprehensive IPR legal framework, IPR holders still face a concerning reality: lengthy litigation procedures (see article: Novartis AG Triumphs in the Journey to Protect Vildagliptin Patent in Vietnam), inconsistent court rulings (see article: Law vs. Reality: The Hurdles of Pursuing Damages in Vietnamese Copyright Infringement Cases ), and a lack of expertise among enforcement agencies, resulting in ineffective handling of IPR infringements.
 The reality of handling IPR disputes and infringements shows that:

 To address existing limitations, Vietnam has proactively engaged in deeper international integration, as evidenced by its participation in significant trade agreements such as the CPTPP and EVFTA.
 These agreements require Vietnam to implement stricter IPR enforcement measures, enhance transparency, and provide more effective remedies for IPR holders.
 While these commitments represent a positive step forward, their full implementation and actual impact remain to be seen and require ongoing monitoring.

-The proposed specialized ip court: a new era for ipr enforcement in Vietnam
+The specialized IP Court: A new era for IPR enforcement in Vietnam

 Key features: